 - a.
 Public Housing Units - i.
 The list of available units will be maintained by RRHA's Director of Resident Services, based on reports by individual property managers as units become available.
 This list will be maintained by development and by unit size available.
-Ideally, the Relocation Counselors will be able to pull the list of available units from the computer system on a weekly basis. - ii.
-The Director of Resident Services will discuss this information with the Relocation Counselors, all of whom will communicate the information to households, as appropriate. - b.
-Housing Choice Vouchers (Section 8) - i.
-RRHA's Section 8 office will continue to maintain an updated list of participating landlords and available properties.
+Ideally, the Relocation Counselors will be able to ii.
+The Director of Resident Services will discuss this information with the Relocation Counselors, all of whom will communicate the information to households, as appropriate.

+b.
+Housing Choice Vouchers (Section 8)

+- RRHA's Section 8 office will continue to maintain an updated list of participating landlords and available properties.
 Section 8 staff will send listings of available units to the Director of Resident Services as soon as they become available. - ii.
-The Relocation Counselors will communicate unit availability information to households, as appropriate. - 7.
-Match households with available units a.
-RRHA Units
+The Relocation Counselors will communicate unit availability information to households, as appropriate.

+7. Match households with available units

-Based on information gathered during the Intake Interview, Relocation Counselors will determine whether a household will be relocating to another public housing unit, using a Housing Choice Voucher, or entering into the private housing market.
+Based on information gathered during the Intake Interview, Relocation Counselors will determine whether a household will be relocating to another public housing unit, using a Housing Choice Voucher, or entering the private housing market.